Becoming a Sperm Donor – Step-by-Step Guide

 - Quarantine Period

-The donated sperm is quarantined for six months from the date of last donation.
-At the end of the six month quarantine period, sperm donors are contacted to return for final screening tests to allow clearance of the sperm for use.
+The donated sperm is quarantined for six months from the date of the last donation.
+At the end of that period, donors are contacted to return for final screening tests to allow clearance of the sperm for use.